Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 • Route 8 Tripper (AM: Cordelia Library/Rodriguez High School/Green Valley Middle School – PM: includes Solano Community College / FTC / Solano Town Center) operates on school days only and includes two morning trips and two afternoon trips.

-For additional information regarding FAST fixed route schedules/maps visit fasttransit.org/routes/.
+For additional information regarding FAST fixed route schedules/maps visit fasttransit.org/schedules-maps/.

 FAST CONNECT (On-Demand/Microtransit)